lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-create-windows-powershell-service-manager.md

 	Get-Module azure | format-table version

-If you haven't done so already, use the instructions in [How to install and configure Azure PowerShell](/documentation/articles/install-configure-powershell) to install Azure PowerShell on your local computer.
+If you haven't done so already, use the instructions in [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/) to install Azure PowerShell on your local computer.
 Then, open an Azure PowerShell command prompt.

 First, you must sign in to Azure by using this command:

 	Add-AzureAccount

-Specify the email address of your Azure account and its password in the Microsoft Azure sign-in dialog.
+Specify the email address of your Azure account and its password in the Azure sign-in dialog.

 Next, if you have multiple Azure subscriptions, you need to set your Azure subscription.
 To see a list of your current subscriptions, run this command: